GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

         - Other adventurers present during Tavern or Camp conversations gain a small amount of trust even if they did not prompt the conversation.
         - Example: If Good MC and Lana (Good) had a conversation with the "best" response selected, then:
-            - Lana (Good): Maximum amount of trust points
+            - Lana - Good: Maximum amount of trust points
-            - Abenius (Good): Small amount of trust points
+            - Abenius - Good: Small amount of trust points
-            - Yekaterina (Neutral): Small amount of trust points, but fewer than Abenius
+            - Yekaterina - Neutral: Small amount of trust points, but fewer than Abenius
-            - Milana (Evil): Few-to-no trust points
+            - Milana - Evil: Few-to-no trust points

     === "Battles and Death Penalty"